 This page features answers to the most Frequently Asked Questions about the U.S. Department of Energy’s (DOE) Better Buildings, Better Plants Program.
 It attempts to further define and explain specific aspects of the program, including objectives, requirements and industry participation.
-A downloadable version of these FAQs is available at the bottom of this page.
+A downloadable PDF version of these FAQs is available at the bottom of this page.
 Choose from the list of questions below to learn more:

 The U.S. Department of Energy’s (DOE’s) Better Buildings, Better Plants Program (commonly referred to as the Better Plants Program) is a national partnership initiative to drive significant improvement in energy efficiency across U.S. industry.
 The U.S. industrial sector has an annual energy bill of about $200 billion; however, there are significant savings available through cost-effective investment in energy efficiency and combined heat and power (CHP).
 The industrial sector has the potential to invest more than $100 billion in cost-effective, energy efficient technologies by 2020, which would result in total energy savings of 5 quadrillion BTUs and annual cost savings of almost $50 billion.
 Capturing these savings helps manufacturers save money, reduce air pollution, and stay competitive in global markets.

 Leading manufacturers are working with DOE through the Better Plants Program to improve their energy intensity, usually by 25% over ten years, develop energy management plans, and track and report their annual progress.
 The Department helps these companies establish key energy performance metrics, evaluate energy- saving opportunities, and organize plant-level training events.
 Today, over 120 companies are partnering with DOE through Better Plants, representing close to 1,800 facilities and about 8% of the total U.S. manufacturing energy footprint.